josephbeuysmum/Dertisch/README.md

 	struct SomePresenter {
 		fileprivate let
-		key_ring: FZKeyring,
+		key_: FZKeyring,
 		worn_closet: FZWornCloset
 		fileprivate var view_controller: SomeViewController? {
-			return worn_closet.getPresenterEntities(by: key_ring.key)?.viewController as?
+			return worn_closet.getPresenterEntities(by: key_.hash)?.viewController as?
 SomeViewController
 		}

 		init() {
-			key_ring = FZKeyring()
+			key_ = FZKeyring()
-			worn_closet = FZWornCloset(key_ring.key)
+			worn_closet = FZWornCloset(key_.hash)
 		}
 	}

-The `worn_closet` property in a model class, interactor, or presenter needs the `key` property^ from its accompanying `key_ring` property to access the properties stored within it, and because `key_ring` is a private property, only the owning struct - `SomeInteractor` in the above example, say - can access it.
+The `worn_closet` property in a model class, interactor, or presenter needs the `key` property^ from its accompanying `key_` property to access the properties stored within it, and because `key_` is a private property, only the owning struct - `SomeInteractor` in the above example, say - can access it.

 ^ *a `NSUUID().uuidString` generated at runtime.*